Carnic Alps Main Ridge (East)

 - October 22nd, 2004 - Initial set up of the page.
 More specific calls for your help are also on some of the mountain pages, here are only the most important pieces of information, which are missing for this mountain group.
 Your Help Needed

+Can you in detail describe any of harder climbs?
 Would you consider worthwile to post any mountain north of the main crest?
 Images